Blaine Robison, M.A.

 Scripture Text: The Scripture text used in this commentary is prepared by Blaine Robison and based on the Nestle-Aland Greek New Testament.
 The essentially literal translation seeks to reflect the Jewish character of the author and writing.
 All other Scripture quotations are from the NASB Updated Edition (1995), unless otherwise indicated.
 Click here for Abbreviations of Bible Versions.
 Quotations marked with the initials "BR" indicate the translation of the commentary author.

-Sources: Bibliographic data for works cited and resources consulted may be found at the end of the commentary.
+Sources: Bibliographic data for works cited may be found at the end of the chapter commentary.
 Works without page numbers are cited ad loc.
-Important Jewish sources include:
+Important early Jewish sources include the following:

 ● MT: The Masoretic Text is the authoritative Hebrew text of the Tanakh for Rabbinic Judaism.
-Work on developing a uniform Hebrew Bible began in the 2nd century under Rabbi Akiva, but completed by Jewish scholars known as the Masoretes between the 7th and 10th centuries A.D.
-The oldest extant manuscripts date from around the 9th century.
+Work on developing a uniform Hebrew Bible began under Rabbi Akiva (2nd c.
+A.D.), but completed by scholars known as the Masoretes between the 7th and 10th centuries A.D.
+The oldest extant manuscripts date from the 9th century.
 Online.

 Syntax: Unless otherwise noted the meaning of Greek words is from F.W.
 Danker, The Concise Greek-English Lexicon of the New Testament (2009), and the meaning of Hebrew words is from The New Brown, Driver, Briggs Hebrew and English Lexicon (1981), abbreviated as "BDB."
 See the Greek Guide for the meaning of grammar abbreviations.
 The numbering system of the Strong's Exhaustive Concordance of the Bible is identified with "SH" (Strong's Hebrew number) and "SG" (Strong's Greek number).
 Strong's Online.
 Parsing data for Greek words is taken from Anthony J. Fisher, Greek New Testament.

-Terminology: In order to emphasize the Jewish nature of the apostolic writings and message I use the terms Jacob (James), Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), and Besekh (New Testament).
+Terminology: In order to emphasize the Hebrew and Jewish nature of the entire Bible I use the terms Yeshua (Jesus), Messiah (Christ), Tanakh (Old Testament), Torah (Pentateuch, Law), ADONAI (for the sacred name in Tanakh verses), and Besekh (New Testament).

 Please see the Introduction for background information on the letter.
 This commentary assumes that Paul the apostle wrote the letter in the Hebrew language and Luke translated it into Jewish Greek.